ukparliament/procedure-parsing/public/comments/assign_potential_business_step_state.rb.md

 ... we add the target step to the array of disallowed now steps.

           @disallowed_now_steps << route_target_step( route_id )
-Otherwise, if the status of the route we've parsed is neither 'TRUE', 'ALLOWS', 'FALSE', 'NULL' or 'UNTRAVERSABLE' ...
+Otherwise, if the status of the route we've parsed is neither 'TRUE', 'ALLOWS', 'FALSE' or 'UNTRAVERSABLE' ...

         else
 ... we write to the parse log, reporting that the successfully parsed route has an unexpected status.